Noemata/RosettaNavigation/README.md

 > **WebViewUwp1** performs well, has a small leak when NavigationCacheMode set to Disabled.
 > **TreeViewUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.

+*TextBox is causing slower performance due to redraw issue.

 **WinUI**

+> **CanvasWinUI** sluggish depending on controls used, becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
 > **ListBoxWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
 > **ListViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
 > **GridViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.